DivyR/Microfluidics_Lab/README.md

-# Microfluidic_Lab
+# Microfluidics_Lab

 Low-exposure snapshots were collected at the University of Toronto in a IBBME facility specifically for this lab and processed using ImageJ.
-The extracted data set was analyzed in Juypter Notebook to determine quantifiable relationships and error analysis of the collected data.
+The extracted data set was analyzed in Jupyter Notebook to determine quantifiable relationships and error analysis of the collected data.

 ### Libraries and Software
 [SciPy]: <https://www.scipy.org/>